 The socks are made from 87% polyester, 10% nylon, and 3% spandex, which creates a stretchy but breathable fabric that holds up well in the wash.
-These are also moisture wicking.
+These are also moisture-wicking.
 You can buy Squid socks in several designs for boys and girls, as well as unisex designs, which is nice for parents who want to be surprised by the gender of their baby.
 The company also rolls out new designs regularly.

 Squid socks also feature a unique shape that curves inward around the natural arch of your baby’s foot.
 Sizes range from 0-6 months to 2T-3T.
-Another nice feature is the grippy bottoms, which is especially important as your child begins taking their first step to avoid some slips and falls.
+Another nice feature is the grippy bottoms, which is especially important as your child begins taking their first step to avoiding some slips and falls.

 One thing to note is that the socks are a little bit tighter than others in similar sizes.
 You may need to size up a few months when buying, however, with the silicone technology, the extra room still allows the sock to grip your child’s leg so they cannot pull it off.
 The Squid Socks company also recommends that you do not allow your child to wear these socks at night.

 - Silicone dots grip baby’s leg so they cannot be pulled off